 The relationship between Yara and Keri Shahidi is loving and extremely close.
 It’s the type of mother-daughter relationship many women crave and deserve but never know.
-So what do you do when your relationship with your mother isn’t just bad or annoying, it’s toxic?
+Many are downright toxic!
+If you’re in that group, you probably want to know what you can do about your dysfunctional mother-daughter relationship.

 Peg Streep, author of the book, Daughter Detox: Recovering from an Unloving Mother and Reclaiming Your Life wrote in Psychology Today about the different approaches women coping with difficult mothers are taking–from trying to salvage the relationship to divorcing a mother who is incapable of change.